-If you were a debtor in a chapter 11 bankruptcy case during 2009, see page 21 of the instructions for Form 1040 and page SE-2 of the instructions for Schedule SE (Form 1040).
+If you were a debtor in a chapter 11 bankruptcy case during 2012, see Chapter 11 Bankruptcy Cases under Income in the Instructions for Form 1040 and the Instructions for Schedule SE (Form 1040).

 Enter gross receipts from your trade or business.
 Include amounts you received in your trade or business that were properly shown on Forms 1099-MISC.
 If the total amounts that were reported in box 7 of Forms 1099-MISC are more than the total you are reporting on line 1, attach a statement explaining the difference.